-PHI 304 Pragmatism (3) Explores the early pragmatist philosophers such as Pierce, James, and Dewey through their major philosophical texts.
-Pragmatism is a uniquely American variety of philosophy that has served to shape American cultural life, its educational and political experience, was the dominant position in the first half of the 20th century and has had a significant revival in modern philosophical discourse principally through the work of Rorty, whose essays will be examined as well.
+PHI 304 Pragmatism (3) Explores the early pragmatist philosophers, C.S.
+Peirce, William James, and John Dewey through their major philosophical texts.
+Pragmatism is a uniquely American variety of philosophy that has shaped American cultural life, its educational and political experience.
+It was the dominant position in the first half of the 20th century and has had a significant revival in modern philosophical discourse principally through the work of neopragmatist Richard Rorty, whose essays will be examined as well.